whoisVK/Cloudbees/README.md

 To run this project, you will need:

-Docker
+-Docker
-Docker Compose
+-Docker Compose
-Make
+-Make
-curl or wget (for testing)
+-curl or wget (for testing)

 ## Getting Started